-The dome is available in either blue or pink and is priced at £40.99.
+The dome is available in either blue or pink.

-Treat your tortoiseshell cat (or any cat for that matter) to a warm night sleep with any of the heated cat beds that we have reviewed here.
+Treat your tortoiseshell cat (or any cat for that matter) to a warm nights sleep with any of the heated cat beds that we have reviewed here.
 All of the beds are warm and cosy and perfect for a cold winter night.
 Cat Heating Pads can also keep your cat warm, while a luxury cat bed will provide a cosy place for your cat to sleep and rest.

 Radiator cat beds are another option for a warm night’s sleep.
 These beds hook over most domestic radiators, and provide a comfortable place to sleep using the heat of the radiator.
 We have reviewed some of our favourites on a separate post.